New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 **AE2** - 70cm antenna pad.
 For a guide to cut a proper antenna, refer to the following section.
 ## Antenna System
 This system relies on 70cm (420-450 MHz in the US).
 There is a pad that supports a quarter-wave monopole, but also provides grounding pads for a more advanced antenna. **Generally, a length of magnet wire ~16cm** should work just fine.
+## Contact Me!
+To ask questions, kindly donate, or even say hi, fell free to contact me at this email: tiny4fsk@gmail.com.
+Thanks!
 ## Cited Works and Sources
 https://github.com/mikaelnousiainen/RS41ng - RS41ng Project